tier4/driving_log_replayer/docs/use_case/perception.en.md

 ## Arguments passed to logging_simulator.launch

-To lighten autoware processing, modules that are not relevant to evaluation are disabled by passing false as a launch argument.
+To make Autoware processing less resource-consuming, modules that are not relevant to evaluation are disabled by passing the `false` parameter as a launch argument.
-The following is set.
+The following parameters are set to `false` when launching the `perception` evaluation scenario:

 The tf in the bag is used for the purpose of aligning the self-location during annotation and simulation.
 Therefore, localization is invalid.